opoirion/mv_tracker/README.md

 ```

 ## interest
-the different parameters could (in theory!= allowing us to control perfectly the type of movement to track (small objects very noisy, big objects slowly moving...)
+the different parameters could (in theory!) allowing us to control perfectly the type of movement to track (small objects very noisy, big objects slowly moving...)

 ## test